jaeyk/comp_thinking_social_science/docs/08_big_data.md

 - Joins

-- Using joins is simpler in R than it is in SQL.
+- Using joins is more straightforward in R than it is in SQL.

-- However, more flexible joins exist in SQL and they are not available in R.
+- However, more flexible joins exist in SQL, and they are not available in R.

   - Joins involving 3+ tables are not supported.
   - Some advanced joins available in SQL are not supported.